jackeichen/pydiskcmd/README.md

 Getting the sources
 ===================
-The module(source) is hosted at xxx
+The module(source) is hosted at https://github.com/jackeichen/pydiskcmd

 You can use git to checkout the latest version of the source code using: